 - or would like access to information held by the various departments across the council (council tax, housing benefit, electoral register, parking etc.),

 Accessing your personal information

-- Please send your completed form, together with the relevant proof of identity and the charge of £10 to the Information Manager at the address shown on the form.
+- Please send your completed form, together with the relevant proof of identity to the Information Manager at the address shown on the form.

-- Once your request has been completed, your documentation will be disclosed to you within 40 calendar days as specified in the Data Protection Act 1998.
+Once your request has been completed, your documentation will be disclosed to you within one month as specified in the GDPR.